The Seven Bowl of God’s Wrath

 The Martyrs Pray for Judgment and Revenge (5th.
 Seal)

 – 1/3 of earth is burned up in world-wide drought ( 1st.Trumpet)

 – 1/3 of sea turns to blood, Satan’s kingdom defeated (2nd.
 Trumpet)

 – 1/3 of waters are poisoned, Satan cast out (3rd.
 Trumpet)

 – 1/3 of Israel is struck, the Attack on Jerusalem (4th.
 Trumpet)

 The Wrath of God is Poured Out (6th.
 Seal)*

 – The Plague of Fire, Smoke, and Sulfur (6th.
 Trumpet)

-The sea that will turn into blood is most likely the Mediterranean Sea, which is encircled by the nations that make up the future kingdom of the Beast.
+The sea that will turn to blood is most likely the Mediterranean Sea, which is encircled by the nations that make up the future kingdom of the beast.

 Dan.
 7:23-25